limonenmelissa/gsoc_bbb/src/bbb_exchange/README.md

 ---
 ## Acknowledgements
 **Mentors**: A huge thanks to Ben Dickie and Jan Petr for their guidance and support throughout the project.
 I greatly appreciate your feedback and encouragement during this work.
 It was fun to work with you.
+Also I am thankful to Amnah Mahroo for her help with coding the multi-echo time model.
 **Organisation**: Many thanks to OSIPI and Google Summer of Code for providing this opportunity to contribute to medical imaging research.

 ---